JAlcocerT/JAlcocerT/content/blog/entrep-slidev.md

 > See the UI at: `http://localhost:3000/`

-> > And the swagger api: http://localhost:8080/
+> > And the swagger API: http://localhost:8080/

 But the juice starts at the branch `makeslidev`: